in Frieze Seoul | 06 SEP 24

 katherine bernhardt

 The visual omnivore Bernhardt continues to expand her painterly universe.
-This catalogue from her recent exhibition in London includes new paintings on canvas and paper with delicious detail images you can get lost in.
+This catalogue from her recent exhibition in London includes new paintings on canvas and paper with delicious detail images that you can get lost in.

 Evelyn Taocheng Wang, I. M. Personally, 2023